Tour of the Operator UI #

 Fixtures — /fixtures #

 Browse, edit, and create fixtures.
-One fixture = the wiring between a product's pins and a station's instrument channels.
+One fixture = the wiring between a part's pins and a station's instrument channels.
 The detail view's Diagram tab renders the connection map as Mermaid.

 Instruments — /instruments #